 Great worker leaders prioritise inclusiveness and champion women’s rights

-They say important actions often start on a small scale.
+It is said that important actions often start on a small scale.
 Our unions have gender equality policies for transforming workplaces.
 But, what are the indicators of a transformed workplace?
 Is it a bevy of trusted and respected women leaders and workers that have equal access to opportunities and support?
 Can you say your workplace is truly transformed?
 I can tell you the private security sector isn’t.

 As a shop steward, I pride myself on my ability to know the needs of the people I represent.
 But hearing the human stories of discrimination, exclusion and violence toward women gave me pause for thought.
 The stories by a female security guard made me acknowledge the size of the problem.
 Our sector is gender-blind.